Protection of Native American Burial Sites in Nevada

 In 1989, the Nevada legislature passed a law (NRS 383.150 to 383.190) to protect Native American graves on private and public land.
 This law was updated with the passage of Senate Bill 244 in the 2017 Legislature.

-The Nevada legislation protecting Indian burials is included in the portion of the Nevada Revised Statutes that covers the State Historic Preservation Office.
+The Nevada legislation protecting Native American burials is included in the portion of the Nevada Revised Statutes that covers the State Historic Preservation Office (NSHPO).
 The full text of this law is presented here, and we urge all concerned parties to read it carefully.
-Because it covers private land and county land this legislation has more far-reaching impact in some respects than any other law in Nevada concerning cultural resources.
+Because it covers private land and county land, this legislation has more far-reaching impact in some respects than any other laws in Nevada concerning human remains.
 Note that under Nevada law, it is illegal to publicly display Native American remains except during a funeral ceremony (NRS 383.180.3(b)).
 This may include television, photographs, exhibits, and lectures using human bones (Dansie et al., 1994, page 9).
 It is also illegal to find an Native American burial and not report it, even if on private property, and it is illegal to possess or sell a Native American burial or artifacts from an Native American grave.